 I built the app with tools I have experience using.
 My goal for this project was to build a working web application.
 I didn’t want to get lost down the rabbit hole of learning a new language or framework.

 I’ve used both jQuery and Bootstrap a few times in the past, so the learning curve was pretty low.

-Getting Chart.js working was much easier than I expected.
+Getting Chart.js working was easier than I expected with their setup guide.

-The backend does most of the hard work.
-I used Python/Flask because the framework had almost everything I needed out of the box (or by easily adding a compatible library).
+The backend does most of the work for this project.
+I used Python/Flask because the framework had almost everything I needed out of the box (or by adding an existing library).
 Plus, I was familiar with both technologies.

 I considered swapping out Flask for Django but didn’t see the benefits (not for such a small application).

 Twython is a Twitter API wrapper.
 It lets you access the live Twitter stream and pull Tweets from the most recent posters.
 This is how the app generates random users.